Library Types and Visibility

 - Users must request to join—you approve or decline each request

-Public libraries are ideal for churches, community centers, and organizations that want to grow their membership.
+Public libraries are ideal for churches, community centers, and organizations that want to be discovered by nearby users.

 Private Libraries